Please note, the enforcement program for invasive weeds operates between April 1 through to September 30.

 What is an invasive weed?

-Invasive weeds are outdoor plants that have been identified and are not native plants.
-Typically, these plants grow and multiply quickly and are harmful to humans, livestock, agriculture/horticultural crops and/or natural ecosystems or habitats.
+Invasive weeds are outdoor plants that have been introduced from another region or country.
+Typically, these plants grow and multiply quickly and pose negative impacts on humans, animals, livestock, agriculture/horticultural crops and natural ecosystems.

 RDCO Bylaw

-- Invasive weeds and grasses must be kept under 8 inches in height;
+- Invasive weeds and grasses must be kept under 8 inches (20.32 cm) in height.

 - Invasive weeds and grasses must be cut down and mulched, or otherwise destroyed and removed.

-- The bylaw enforcement period during which complaints may be made is between April 1 and September 30 of any year.
+- This bylaw's enforcement period is April 1 and September 30.

 Western goatsbeard - also known as salsify, this is a tap-rooted biennial that also grows up to one metre, with long grass-like leaves and a stem that contains a milky juice.
 Its yellow flower turns into a large sized 'snowball' of bad seeds.
 Special thanks to the OASISS website for help identifying this invasive.